 Illustrations on this page by Ørjan Ruttenborg Svendsen.

 Icons by Creative Stall, Cédric Villain, and Mateo Zlatar via the Noun Project.

-Amazon and Goodreads ratings based on scores as of June 5th, 2017
+Amazon, Audible, and Goodreads ratings based on scores as of December 2nd, 2017